x4dr/Fen/endworld/ewrules.md

 Whenever there is advantage or disadvantage of any kind, **Bonus or Penalty Dice** may be applicable, increasing the number of dice rolled.

-The roll is interpreted by your **Selectors**, which are usually defined by the applicable attribute and skills, but may also be static or equipment-based.
+The roll is interpreted by **Selectors**, which are usually defined by the applicable attribute and skills, but may also be static or equipment-based.
 The dice in the roll are ordered in ascending order.

 To get the result of the roll (or to **interpret** the roll), each selector **selects** a die by position from the bottom.